 - a.
-Date of analysis.
+Date of analysis

 - b.
-Parameter name.
+Parameter name

 - c.
-CAS number, if applicable.
+CAS number, if applicable

 - d.
-Analytical method(s).
+Analytical method(s)

 - e.
-Individual who performed the analysis.
+Individual who performed the analysis

 - f.
-Method detection limit (MDL).
+Method detection limit (MDL)

 - g.
-Laboratory quantitation level (QL) achieved by the laboratory.
+Laboratory quantitation level (QL) achieved by the laboratory

 - h.
+Reporting units

-Reporting units. - i.
-Sample result. - j.
-Quality assurance/quality control data. - 5.
-The Permittee shall maintain the original records onsite and make them available to Ecology upon request. - 6.
-The Permittee may suspend sampling for one or more parameters (other than "visible oil sheen") for a period of three years (12 quarters) based on consistent attainment of benchmark values when: - a.
-Eight consecutive quarterly samples demonstrate a reported value equal to or less than the benchmark value; or for pH, within the range of 5.0 9.0. - b.
-For purposes of tallying "consecutive quarterly samples": - i.
+- i.
+Sample result

+- j.
+Quality assurance/quality control data

+- 6. The Permittee shall maintain the original records onsite and make them available to Ecology upon request.

+- 7. The Permittee can reduce monitoring to once a year for a period of three years (12 quarters) based on consistent attainment of benchmark values when:

+- a.
+Eight consecutive quarterly samples demonstrate a reported value equal to or less than the benchmark value; or for pH, within the range of 5.0 9.0.

+- b.
+For purposes of tallying consecutive quarterly samples: - i.
 Do not include any quarters in which the Permittee did not collect a sample, but should have (e.g., discharge(s) occurred during normal working hours, and during safe conditions; but no sample was collected during the entire quarter).
 If this occurs, the tally of consecutive quarterly samples is reset to zero. - ii.
 Do not include any quarters in which the Permittee did not collect a sample because there was no discharge during the quarter (or the discharges during the quarter occurred outside normal working hours or during unsafe conditions).
 These quarters are not included in the calculation of eight consecutive quarters, but do not cause the tally to be reset; i.e., they are skipped over. - c.
-Permittees monitoring more than once per quarter shall average all of the monitoring results for each parameter (except pH and "visible oil sheen") and compare the average value to the benchmark value.
-However, if Permittees collect more than one sample during a 24-hour period, they must first calculate the daily average of the individual grab sample results collected during that 24-hour period; then use the daily average to calculate a quarterly average. - 7.
-A Permittee who has a significant process change shall not use previous sampling results to demonstrate consistent attainment. - 8.
-Suspension of sampling based on consistent attainment does not apply to pollutant parameters subject to numeric effluent limits based on federal Effluent Limitation Guidelines (Condition S5.C) or Section 303(d) of the Clean Water Act (Condition S6).
+The annual sample must be taken during the 4th quarter.
+A facility may average the annual sample with any other samples taken over the course of the 4th quarter.
+The annual sample does not include the first fall storm event. - d.
+A Permittee whose annual sample exceeds the benchmark during consistent attainment is no longer allowed to claim consistent attainment.
+The Permittee must begin sampling in accordance with S4.B. - 8.
+A Permittee who has a significant process change shall not use previous sampling results to demonstrate consistent attainment. - 9.
+Suspension of sampling based on consistent attainment does not apply to pollutant parameters subject to "report only" requirements, oil sheen, or numeric effluent limits based on federal Effluent Limitation Guidelines (Condition S5) or Section 303(d) of the Clean Water Act (Condition S6).